Your Treatment Experience

 - Pokey: This is not just the famous friend to “Gumby”!
 If a wire protrudes and is irritating, use a blunt instrument (the back of a spoon or the eraser end of a pencil) and carefully, gently push the irritating wire under the arch wire.
 Simply get it out of the way.
 If irritation to the lips or mouth continues, place orthodontic wax on the wire to reduce the annoyance.
 Call our office as soon as possible for an appointment to check and repair the appliances.
 If any piece comes off, save it and bring it with you to the office.

 - Brokey: No this is not your wallet!
 It’s a broken brace.
 Call our office immediately!
-We will arrange for repair visit, or at least a comfort visit.
+We will arrange a repair visit, or at least a comfort visit.
 You can place wax on the broken brace to stabilize it (if it’s still attached to the orthodontic wire), or bring it to us for repair or replacement.

 Care of Appliances

-It’s more important than ever to brush and floss regularly when you have braces so the teeth and gums are healthy after orthodontic treatment.
+It’s more important than ever to brush regularly when you have braces so the teeth and gums are healthy after orthodontic treatment.
 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional cleaning.
 Adults who have a history of gum disease should also see a periodontist during orthodontic treatment.

 If you play sports, it’s important that you consult us for special precautions.
 A protective mouth guard is advised for playing contact sports.
 We can provide mouth guards that work with your braces.
 For those who are not yet in braces, there are many inexpensive mouth guards on the market that protect your smile.
 In case of any accident involving the face, check your mouth and the appliances immediately.
 If teeth are loosened or the appliances damaged, phone at once for a team member to contact you.
-In case of bleeding or trauma to the lip or face, stay calm, place ice to control bleeding/swelling area, and seek help from us or the Emergency Department of the hospital.
+In case of bleeding or trauma to the lip or face, stay calm, place ice to control the bleeding/swelling, and seek help from us or the Emergency Department of the hospital.

 If you have suffered the loss of a tooth from the mouth, gently clean it off, keep it moist in your mouth.
 If possible, replace it in the socket or hold it in your mouth, and bring it to your caregiver.
 In the meantime, treat your discomfort as you would treat any general soreness.